jmafc/angular-phonecat-brunch/docs/README.md

 to supply fixed data and by instantiating the controller before each test.
 The scenario test only required adjustment to the expected item counts.

+## Step-6

+In this step, thumbnail images of the phones were added to the list.
+We added the JPEGs in `app/img/phones/` to `app/assets/img/phones` so they would get copied to `public/img/phones`.  `app/index.jade` was modified to include IMG tags (and also links to future detail pages.
+The `app.css` file was changed to size the thumbnails and to better style the page.
+Finally, a third end-to-end test was added to `test/e2e/scenarios.coffee`.